Meadowlands Arena: Concerts

 The arena was a popular site for concerts, having been designed with acoustics in mind and requiring a smaller facility fee for artists than competing venues, such as Madison Square Garden.

 Bruce Springsteen remains one of the most popular concert acts; his appearances have included a six-night run to open the arena in July 1981, a 10-night sold-out run in 1984, an 11-night run in 1992 and a 15-night sold-out run in 1999.
 This last feat was commemorated by a large banner hanging from the rafters, next to the banners representing the achievements of the resident sports teams.
 Springsteen would return to the arena for concerts in 2002, 2004, 2005, 2007, 2009, and 2012.
 Additionally, a number of tracks from Springsteen's 1986 live album Live/1975-85 were recorded at the arena during concerts in 1981 and 1984.
 In 2015, Springsteen's August 5, 1984, concert was officially released as a live album followed by his August 20, 1984 concert in 2018, his July 25, 1992 concert in 2019, and his July 9, 1981 concert in 2020.
 New Jersey natives Bon Jovi have played at the arena many times and sold out every show.
 The only other act to do that is Bruce Springsteen.

 The Rolling Stones performed three consecutive shows, during their 1981 North American Tour, on November 5–7, 1981, with Tina Turner, George Thorogood & The Destroyers and The J. Geils Band as their opening acts.
 The shows on November 5 and 6 were filmed and partially featured on their live-concert film, entitled Let's Spend the Night Together.
 Queen performed in the arena on August 9, 1982, during their Hot Space Tour.
-This concert is infamous for Brian May 'accidentally' snapping his John Birch Red Special replica after he hurled it to his wall of Vox AC30s and the roadies missed catching it.
+This concert is infamous for Brian May 'accidentally' snapping a replica of his Red Special after he hurled it to his wall of Vox AC30s and the roadies missed catching it.
+The replica was made by John Birch and was notably seen in the music videos of We Will Rock You and Spread Your Wings.